NMLS Scraper — Mortgage Loan Originators, Lenders & Branches avatar

 Share

-The only NMLS Consumer Access scraper on the Apify Store that actually returns data.
+The open-source, audit-ready NMLS Consumer Access scraper — no mandatory intake survey, no hidden source.
 Pull mortgage loan originator (MLO), lender, and branch records — state licenses, federal registrations, regulator disclosures, sponsor relationships, contact info, and computed risk-rollup flags — by NMLS ID or by name.
-Open source, agent-ready, no required survey form.
+Open source, agent-ready, one normalized row per entity.

 Use it to verify mortgage license status, build licensee lists for recruiting and sales, run compliance checks against the NMLS database, and enrich your mortgage CRM with structured Nationwide Multistate Licensing System data.